Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 The centuries-old glory of the Russian people is connected with it.

-Dmitrij Donskoj’s army went from here to the Kulikovo battle.
+Dmitriy Donskoy’s army went from here to the Kulikovo battle.

-Here Minin and Pozharskij mustered their army.
+Here, Minin and Pozharsky mustered their army.

-And it was here, on the 7th of November 1941,
+And it was here, on the November 7, 1941,

-It was from here that the battalions marched to defend their Moscow.
+It was from here that battalions

-Today, on the 24th of June 1945,
+Today, on June 24, 1945,

-it is here the country welcomes her sons, who returned victorious.
+it is here the country welcomes her sons,

 It’s nine in the morning.

-Generals, admirals, Heroes of the Soviet Union, Socialist Labour Heroes,
+Generals, admirals, Heroes of the Soviet Union,

-the masters of art and literature, exemplary stahanov-workers of Moscow factories,
+the masters of art and literature,

 the diplomatic corpse, members of the military missions.

-Twice Hero of the Soviet Union Papanin.
+Twice Hero of the Soviet Union, Papanin.

-Marshal of the tank armies Rotmistrov.
+Marshal of the tank armies, Rotmistrov.

 The Ambassador of the United States of America, Mr. Harryman.

-The world-celebrated Marshals of the Soviet Union
+The world-renowned Marshals of the Soviet Union

-go to the divisions of their Fronts.
+proceed to the divisions of their Fronts.

-On the square and the adjacent streets
+On the square and the adjacent streets,

 the troops of the Army and the Moscow Garrison have lined up.